 David Hobdey, CEO – St John’s Foundation

-The Holiday Food Grant Programme has been jointly funded by Feeding Britain and St John’s Foundation and orchestrated by Bath & North East Somerset Council, as part of their Food Poverty Steering Group.
-Each grant will enable charities and statutory services in Bath and North East Somerset to deliver support to families with children at risk of hunger and malnutrition.
+The Holiday Food Grant Programme was jointly funded by Feeding Britain and St John’s Foundation and orchestrated by Bath & North East Somerset Council, as part of their Food Poverty Steering Group.
+Each grant enabled charities and statutory services in Bath and North East Somerset to deliver support to families with children at risk of hunger and malnutrition.

 Councillor Rob Appleyard, Bath & North East Somerset Council’s cabinet member for Adult Services, Safeguarding and Public Health, explained why this new fund comes at a critical time for local families.
 He said: